pelias/documentation/pelias_from_scratch.md

 ### Install Elasticsearch

-Please refer to the [official 6.8 install docs](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/setup.html) for how to install Elasticsearch.
+Please refer to the [official Elasticsearch install docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html) for how to install Elasticsearch.

 Be sure to modify the Elasticsearch [heap size](https://www.elastic.co/guide/en/elasticsearch/guide/master/heap-sizing.html) as appropriate to your machine.